Eczema is not just about physical pain, it’s not just about the dry inflamed patches. It drains you emotionally as well.

-3. Exposure of skin to drier and cold wind can snatch away moisture from your skin and turn it into dry, scaly, and inflamed.
+- Exposure of skin to drier and cold wind can snatch away moisture from your skin and turn it dry, scaly, and inflamed.

 Tips to prevent eczema in winter

-Many studies have explained that a body lotion enriched with madecassoside, colloidal oatmeal, gamma-linoleic etc, helps to restore your dry, inflamed, and itchy atopic skin thus leaving behind nourished and hydrated skin.
+Many studies have explained the therapeutic potential of Madecassoside in treating eczema prone-skin.
+Using a body lotion enriched with madecassoside along with other ingredients like colloidal oatmeal, and gamma-linoleic, can help restore your dry, inflamed, and itchy atopic skin thus leaving behind nourished and hydrated skin.

-2. Opt for barrier creams that are specifically formulated for face skin.
+2. Opt for barrier creams that are specifically formulated for the face skin

-For facial eczema, you can consider looking for ingredients like Madecassoside, shea butter, ceramides I, III, VI.
-The anticipatory, barrier strengthening, and skin calming properties of these ingredients make them an ideal choice for atopic skin.
+For facial eczema, you can consider looking for ingredients like Madecassoside, shea butter, and ceramides I, III, and VI.
+The anticipatory, barrier-strengthening, and skin-calming properties of these ingredients make them an ideal choice for atopic skin.

 Taking a long hot bath during winter feels relaxing.
 However, extremely hot water can strip off the protective lipids from the skin that keep your skin barrier healthy.
 Therefore, try to take a bath in lukewarm water.
 Dry your skin by dabbing a towel instead of rubbing it.